What is the age requirement to obtain a North Carolina driver’s license?

 Every resident who is at least 15 years old, has completed an approved driver education course and can provide a Driving Eligibility Certificate.

-What do I have to do in order to apply for my Learner Permit?
+What do I have to do to apply for my Learner Permit?

 - Be at least 15 years old;